 Cardiovascular disease is the leading cause of emergency hospitalisation in Europe, a leading cause of death and disability and has major impacts on global health economies.
 Throughout the world, but especially in the UK, there are substantial quantities of rich longitudinal and cross-sectional cardiovascular data available to study the quality of care and outcomes.
 Further, England is unique in that it is one of the only countries in the world with continuous national cardiovascular data collection.

-The cardiovascular epidemiology research group, led by Dr Chris Gale, is part of the Division of Epidemiology and Biostatistics within the Leeds Institute of Cardiovascular and Metabolic Medicine (LICAMM).
+The cardiovascular epidemiology research group, led by Professor Chris Gale, is part of the Division of Epidemiology and Biostatistics within the Leeds Institute of Cardiovascular and Metabolic Medicine (LICAMM).
 The research group investigates outcomes of specific cardiovascular diseases including acute coronary syndromes, heart failure, cardiac rhythm disorders, out of hospital cardiac arrest and percutaneous cardiovascular interventions and utilises descriptive and analytical epidemiological techniques to better understand and therefore improve the quality care of patients with cardiovascular disease.

 We study regional and national, clinical and administrative, independent and bespoke linked cardiovascular databases, including the Myocardial Ischaemia National Audit Project (MINAP), British Cardiovascular Intervention Society (BCIS) database, National Audit of Cardiac Rehabilitation (NACR), Hospital Episode Statistics (HES) and the Evaluation of the Methods and Management of Acute Coronary Events (EMMACE)-1, 2, 3 & 4 databases.
 We use national data as a platform for registry-based randomised controlled trials – for example, to test clinical interventions which may improve adherence to guideline recommended therapies and reduce premature cardiovascular deaths.